Pages

 Sunday, February 8, 2026

-Fish in Mango Ginger, Garlic, Pepper & Fennel flavoured gravy
+Fish in Mango Ginger (Aam aada), Garlic, Pepper & Fennel flavoured gravy

 Bored of the usual Katla Machher Jhol (Katla fish gravy, Bengali style) and feeling too lazy to chop Onions, thought of just adding some totally different spices and check out the outcome.